Updated July 31, 2023

 |Impact on Capital Structure||No impact on Capital Structure||No impact on Capital Structure|

 For operating any business Creditor vs Debtor are very important stakeholders as most businesses run on credit.
-It is important for a business to have a good liquidity position.
-Ratios like Current ratio and Quick ratio measure what the current liquidity situation is of the company.
-Creditor vs Debtor are an important part of the said and they form an important part of the company’s liquidity position.
-A credit policy is made with specific reference to the credit period received/allowed and the amount received/given on credit so the company can plan properly in advance regarding its credit cycle.
-It is important to have a strong and robust credit policy in place so the business does not get any kind of working capital stress.
+A business needs to have a good liquidity position.
+Ratios like the Current Ratio and the Quick ratio measure the company’s current liquidity situation.
+Creditor vs Debtor is an important part of the said, forming an important part of the company’s liquidity position.
+A credit policy is made with specific reference to the credit period received/allowed and the amount received/given on credit so the company can properly plan its credit cycle.
+It is important to have a robust credit policy so the business does not get working capital stress.

-Thus, Creditor vs Debtor is important for every business as they play a huge part in the running of the business and it’s liquidity situation.
+Thus, a Creditor vs Debtor is important for every business as they play a huge part in running the business and its liquidity.

-This has a been a guide to the top difference between creditor vs Debtor Here we also discuss the Creditor vs Debtor key differences with infographics and comparison table.
+This has been a guide to the top difference between creditor vs Debtor Here we also discuss the Creditors vs Debtors key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more.